The Power of Murphy's Law

 The Good: Plan for Failure

 With our software systems becoming more complex, the importance of understanding and embracing the existence of failure is valuable.
 Through the lens of Murphy’s Law, we expect that anything we rely upon will fail.
-This is helpful through early excercises in system design, in that you try to identify sources of failure and their resulting impact.
+This is helpful through early exercises in system design, in that you try to identify sources of failure and their resulting impact.
 Essentially, thinking through assumptions your system may have and declaring your reliance on those assumptions is a valuable exercise.
 This many times can also extrapolate single points of failure, which are paramount in capturing early as these often take longer to identify when they are nestled deep in layers of abstracted infrastructure.

 By thinking of Murphy’s Law, we expand our perception of what can fail and therefore consider a wide variety of assumptions and dependencies of our systems.
 As a result, we may be able to identify weaknesses early and hopeful avoid these before we actually ever experience them in the systems we operate.